 Roll them around in a little flour, shaking off the excess, dip in the beaten egg, shaking off the excess again & drop into the breadcrumbs.
 Give them a good roll around, making sure they are thoroughly coated in breadcrumbs & put on a large plate while you make the rest.

-Heat a couple of tablespoons of the oil in a large frying pan & gently shallow fry a few of the arancini at a time, moving them around the pan gently.
-Cook them until golden all over, which takes just a couple of minutes.
+There are two ways I cook these, depending on how many I’ve made.
+If I’ve just made a few, I’ll shallow fry them.
+Heat a couple of tablespoons of the oil in a large frying pan & gently shallow fry a few of the arancini at a time, moving them around the pan gently (I find tongs best for this), until golden all over & crispy.
+Test one by putting it on a plate or board, cut it in half & it should be piping hot in the middle.

 Perch these plump little treats onto a watercress salad, drizzle with beautiful balsamic vinegar & add a dusting of black pepper.
 My homemade tomato sauce goes very well with these – the richness of the risotto is cut by the sweet, but tart tomato (see my meatball blog for tomato sauce recipe).
 These more-ish little mouthfuls are perfect for munching, whether for lunch, supper or as a simple starter (also great for nibbling with pre-dinner drinks or curled up on the sofa with a glass of wine & a good film).